mvcisback/fm-deadlines/README.md

-## FM Deadlines
+## (F)ormal (M)ethods Deadlines

-Countdown timers to keep track of a bunch of Formal Methods (FM) (and FM related) conference deadlines.
+Countdown timers to keep track of a bunch of FM related conference deadlines.

 ## Adding/updating a conference